-Why Choose to teach in the UK – a Canadian Teacher’s Perspective
+Why Choose to Teach in the UK – a Canadian Teacher’s Perspective

-Blog Post by Adison – a Canadian teacher working currently in the UK
+Blog Post by Adison – a Canadian Teacher working currently in the UK

 We all have our own individual reasons for wanting to teach abroad.
 Some of us want an adventure, some to travel, and others to simply find work.
 I personally wanted all three of those things, to travel, try something new and head straight into the teaching field upon graduation.

 I am from Ontario and waiting to get on the supply list while my OCT (certification by Ontario College of Teachers) was being processed was not for me.
 I was ready to teach and eager to start.
 I had also planned to travel on my free time.
-Up to that point I had done very little traveling and this looked like my chance to do so.
+Up to that point I had done very little travelling and this looked like my chance to do so.

 Teaching provides us the opportunity to do both due to the need for teachers all around the world.

-Why teach in the UK?
+Why Teach in the UK?